jrivas-cyber/jrivas-cyber/README.md

 ## PCI Compliance

-- How to build a PCI program
+- Building a PCI program from scratch
-- Delegating roles & responsibilities
+- How to keep track of PCI roles & responsibilities
-- How to create a network & dataflow diagram
+- Create your own PCI network & dataflow diagram
+- PCI training for employees

 ## Vulnerability Management